 Look for sarı leblebi in Middle Eastern grocery stores or online (available on Amazon), or substitute roasted chickpea flour (also called roasted gram flour or besan), found in Indian or Burmese food shops.
 Alternatively, roast regular chickpea flour in a cast-iron skillet over medium-low heat until it is lightly browned and smells nutty.

-Small request: If you’ve been enjoying my book or the recipes and videos I’ve been sharing from the book, I’d really appreciate it if you can take the time to leave a review on its Amazon page.
+Small request: If you’ve been enjoying my book or the recipes and videos I’ve been sharing from the book, I’d really appreciate it if you can take the time to leave a review on its Amazon or Goodreads page.
 The more reviews it gets, the more visible it will be to cookbook buyers, which will support my efforts to start working on a new book project.
 You don’t need to have purchased the book you’re reviewing (you do need to have an account), so feel free to base your reviews on the recipes and posts I’ve shared on my blog so far.
 Many thanks in advance!

 TAHINI and LEBLEBI SWIRL BROWNIES